eddiecmurray/blog/_posts/2020-01-15-tips_for_utilizing_breakout_activities_in_your_classroom.md

 ## Why You Should Try Breakout EDU in Your Classroom

 The first time students complete a breakout activity they will often struggle because of lack of communication and not working collaboratively with their peers.
-As students complete more breakout activities and solve more puzzles they will understand why it is important to work collabortively in their group to complete the breakout activity.
+As students complete more breakout activities and solve more puzzles they will understand why it is important to work collaboratively in their group to complete the breakout activity.
 [Nancy Minicozzi](https://www.twitter.com/coffeenancy) at [CommonSense.org](https://www.commonsense.org/education/articles/build-collaboration-skills-with-breakout-edu) discusses how to help students reflect on their success and failures:

 > Students playing Breakout EDU games learn quickly that it's much easier to solve puzzles and open locks when working together.
 After every game, the teacher debriefs the students and asks them what they thought went well and what they could improve.
 Invariably, the students who solved puzzles and opened their locks talk about how well they worked as a team, how they listened to everyone's ideas, and how they took turns.
 The less successful teams often talk about fighting, arguing, and not listening to each other.
 The more games they play, the better they get at communicating and collaborating.